We stand with Ukraine to help keep people safe. Join us

 Should You Accept Cookies?
 Times You Should & Shouldn’t

 You’ve seen the pop-up notifications that ask you to accept cookies before entering a website.
 Most of us click the accept button without giving it a second thought.
 But do you know what allowing cookies does?
 You could be opening yourself up to potential security risks.
-Clario’s security app can help you identify potential hazards and show or warn which sites are safe to visit.
+Clario’s Anti-spy setup can help you safeguard your privacy.
+With its help, you can protect your online activity, media files, location, social media accounts, and much more.

 Table of contents